athul-7735/green-global-initiative/README.md

 	Sprint Retro will be held at the end of our sprint on Wednesday, once the sprint is completed. (timebox retro for 15 minutes, to be organised by the scrum master).
 	The order that people present their sprint retro updates will be based on The Team 1 list in the Assign_BSc_DevOps_2022.pdf file on blackboard of those present at the meeting.
-	Points raised in the sprint retro will be noted and posted on the slack channel by the Scrum Master.
+	Points raised in the sprint retro will be noted and posted on the Microsoft Teams channel by the Scrum Master.
 The Scrum Master is rotated per team member every week.
 	Backlog refinement will happen on every Monday during our sprint.
 	Task estimation will be done using "Poker Planning".